vladcykka/My-Wallpapers/README.md

 # My-Wallpapers
 This is a repo of wallpapers, which I intend to use as backgrounds for TWMs

-I've taken certain wallpapers from a few artists I follow:
+I've taken certain wallpapers from a couple of artists I follow:
 * [Thu Berchs](https://www.artstation.com/thuberchs)
 * [Justin Wentz](https://www.artstation.com/justinwentz)
 * [DT's Wallpaper repo on GitLab](https://gitlab.com/dwt1/wallpapers)